Schwarzburg-Sondershausen

 Schwarzburg-Sondershausen was a small principality in Germany, in the present day state of Thuringia, with its capital at Sondershausen.

 History

-Schwarzburg-Sondershausen was a county until 1697.
+Schwarzburg-Sondershausen was a county (earldom) until 1697.
 In that year, it became a principality, which lasted until the fall of the German monarchies in 1918, during the German Revolution of 1918–1919.
-After the German Revolution, it became a republic and joined the Weimar Republic as a constituent state.
+After the German Revolution, it became the Free State of Schwarzburg-Sondershausen and joined the Weimar Republic as a constituent state.
 In 1920, it joined with other small states in the area to form the new state of Thuringia.

 Schwarzburg-Sondershausen had an area of 862 km2 (333 sq. mi.) and a population of 85,000 (1905).
 Towns placed in the state were: Arnstadt, Sondershausen, Gehren, Langewiesen, Großbreitenbach, Ebeleben, Großenehrich, Greußen and Plaue.